jerabaul29/Cylinder2DFlowControlDRL/README.md

 + https://folk.uio.no/jeanra/Research/slides_active_flow_control_deep_reinforcement_learning.pdf

 Note that, in the first article (and the JFM article), we adopt a renormalization where the diameter of the cylinder is 1.
 In both the second article and the code, the renormalization is a bit different and follows what is done in the Turek benchmark.
-This simply means that lengths and times are scaled a factor 10 between the simulations / second article and the first one.
+This simply means that lengths and times are scaled a factor 10 between the simulations / second article and the first one

+## Video of the lecture at IFAIME

+I was recently invited to give a guest lecture about DRL for flow control at IFAIME; the recording is available at: https://www.youtube.com/watch?v=SfbajZPvGoM .

 ## First steps